joshua-mccracken/adonai/README.md

-# The Word of Adonai
+# the word of adonai

-Here you will find my study of Hebrew, relating to the scriptures.
+Here you will find my study of the hebrew scriptures